harness/developer-hub/release-notes/security-testing-orchestration.md

 ### Fixed issues

-- Fixed a pagination issue in the Security Tests page where switching between different pages &mdash; for example, from issues 1-20 to issues 21-40 &mdash; resulted in a "Failed to get issues" error.
+- Fixed a pagination issue in the Security Tests page where switching between different pages resulted in a "Failed to get issues" error.
+The error occurred when switching from a page of issues (such as 21-40) to another issue for which those settings were invalid.
 (STO-6465)

 - Fixed an issue where the Security Tests page would fail with a 500 internal error if the scan detected no issues.
 (STO-6437, ZD-49803)

-- Fixed an issue where the Black Duck Hub step ran DOCKER scans only by default.
-With this fix, the scanner runs DETECTOR and SIGNATURE scans by default as well.
+- Previously, the Black Duck Hub step ran DOCKER scans only by default.
+With this release, the scanner runs DETECTOR and SIGNATURE scans by default as well.
 (STO-6447)

   You can configure this step with supported command-line arguments.
 For more information, go to [Additional CLI flags](/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference#additional-cli-flags) in the [Black Duck Hub scanner reference](/docs/security-testing-orchestration/sto-techref-category/black-duck-hub-scanner-reference).